-The Commission initially developed the specification for a hospital level approach using facilityspecific identifiers, an outcome of this is that transfers would not be flagged as readmissions.
-However, during IHACPA's assessment of funding impacts with an expanded scope, episodes where patients are transferred elsewhere after the index admission were being flagged as a readmission.
+The Commission initially developed the specification for a hospital level approach using facilityspecific identifiers, leading to transfers not being flagged as readmissions.
+However, during IHACPA's assessment of funding impacts with an expanded scope, episodes where patients were transferred elsewhere after the index admission were being flagged as a readmission.